mun-lang/book/src/ch02-01-values-and-types.md

 ### Use before initialization

-All variables in Mun must be initialized before use.
+All variables in Mun must be initialized before usage.
 Uninitialized variables can be declared but they must be assigned a value before they can be read.

 ```mun
 let a: int;